12 Weeks Pregnant – What To Expect? Symptoms, Baby Development, and Tips!

 Having said that, this is also the time that mothers need to be a little careful about what goes inside them.
 Edit experts and gynecologists recommend not consuming more than 300 ‘extra’ calories per day at this point in time in pregnancy.

-1. Bleeding, hypersensitive gums: 12 Weeks Pregnant Symptoms
+1. Bleeding, hypersensitive gums:

-When you are in your 12th week of pregnancy, a mother’s hormone levels and blood volume begins to increase significantly.
+When you are in your 12th week of pregnant, a mother’s hormone levels and blood volume begins to increase significantly.
 As a result of this, you might experience hypersensitivity in your gums every time you brush, floss, or even chew a little hard on the food.
 Bleeding in gums is also commonly felt and noticed by most mothers.
 Do not feel alarmed about this; using a longer, softer toothbrush helps most mothers.
 Besides, speaking to your dentist might also be a good idea if you feel your situation is more aggregated than it should be.

-2. Light-Headedness: 12 Weeks Pregnant Symptoms
+2. Light-Headedness:

 another commonly felt symptom is lightheadedness and just a general uneasy feeling in the body.
 The reasoning behind this is that since your body is producing more blood vessels to support the baby, the hormone levels are also subsequently increasing, causing this dizzy, uneasy feeling.
 It is recommended to keep yourself hydrated, to not stand or sit in one position for too long, to maintain a regular diet, and also to wear loose, light clothing to lighten the heaviness.
 Another important recommendation here is to never stand up or change your sitting/ standing position too quickly or abruptly; always stand up and change positions slowly and mindfully.

-3. Increased sensitivity to smell: 12 Weeks Pregnant Symptoms
+3. Increased sensitivity to smell:

 You might have been a woman who was indifferent to any and all sorts of smells, even in an otherwise obvious smelly room.
 But at this point in pregnancy, you are likely to experience a heightened sense of smell and sensitivity to smell than usual.
 You might also feel averted to certain foods because of the way they smell.
 Hence, try eating meals that are at room temperatures and avoid smelling anything too pungent directly.
 If not, the strong odors might leave you feeling exceedingly nauseous and uneasy.

-4. The infamous bloating: 12 Weeks Pregnant Symptoms
+4. The infamous bloating:

 Most mothers feel that the extra weight that they feel on themselves is the baby fat, but in reality, it is your body bloating because of the hormonal changes that make the uterus bloat.
 If your bloated body starts to make you feel bothered, a good solution would be to avoid swallowing too quickly.
 Big bites of food or long gulps of water cause extra air to travel to your stomach which further adds to the bloating.

-5. Vaginal bleeding or spotting: 12 Weeks Pregnant Symptoms
+5. Vaginal bleeding or spotting:

 Spotting, light bleeding, and cramping are also common around this time in pregnancy.
 However, if you have a reason to believe that you are spotting or bleeding more than what can be called ‘normal,’ do not delay and get in touch with your doctor as soon as possible.

 Not only in the 12th week of pregnancy but otherwise throughout the term too, a mother should always be mindful that there are two lives breathing in one body.
 Your focus should only be on yourself and your body because that is the key to a healthy baby.
 Try and include as many greens, nuts, low-dairy items, and fruits as you can in your diet.

 You should also try and consider some prenatal vitamins to further supplement the healthy growth of the baby.
 Besides, exercise like that of Kegels is also recommended to pregnant women as it helps strengthen their pelvic muscles, to support the uterus movement during the eventual childbirth.

 Having said that, we at Parenthood bliss would like to congratulate you on the completion of your First trimester!
 However, to be prepared and vigilant in your second trimester, look into this article that is just a click away!